 Step 8.
 Watch data balance across all 6 nodes

-Back on the Overview dashboard in Admin UI, hover over the Replicas per Node graph again.
+Back on the Overview dashboard in DB Console, hover over the Replicas per Node graph again.
 Because you used

 --locality to specify that nodes are running on 2 clouds, you'll see an approximately even number of replicas on each node, indicating that CockroachDB has automatically rebalanced replicas across both simulated clouds:

-Note that it takes a few minutes for the Admin UI to show accurate per-node replica counts on hover.
+Note that it takes a few minutes for the DB Console to show accurate per-node replica counts on hover.
 This is why the new nodes in the screenshot above show 0 replicas.
 However, the graph lines are accurate, and you can click View node list in the Summary area for accurate per-node replica counts as well.

 Step 9.
 Migrate all data to "cloud 2"